MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 # Create classes and objects in CSharp

+Classes are the building blocks of object-oriented programming in C#.
 In this exercise, you create a console app that uses class definitions to instantiate objects using the `new` operator.

+This exercise takes approximately **15** minutes to complete.

+## Before you start

+Before you can start this exercise, you need to:

+1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
+You can download the latest versions of the .NET SDK using the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
+1. Ensure that you have Visual Studio Code installed on your computer.
+You can download Visual Studio Code using the following URL: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
+1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.

+For addition help configuring the Visual Studio Code environment, see [Install and configure Visual Studio Code for C# development](https://learn.microsoft.com/training/modules/install-configure-visual-studio-code/)

+## Exercise scenario

+Suppose you're helping a non-profit company with a software project.
+You have experience creating structured apps in C#, but no experience with object-oriented programming.
+You need to gain experience before starting work on the company software.
+You decide to create a simple banking app that includes `Customer` and `Account` classes.

 This exercise includes the following tasks: